unstable-cacao/Structura/Docs/references/Arrays.rst

 Arrays
 *************

-Arrays is a static class
+Arrays is a static class that has multiple helper functions for arrays.